Phuljhuri Khan

-Phuljhuri Khan (born as Yaar Rasul Khan; 1920 – May 5, 1982) was a tabla and esraj player from Bangladesh.
-He was also an accomplished sanai, sitar, and pakhawaj player.
+Yaar Rasul Khan (known as Phuljhuri Khan; 1920 – 5 May 1982) was a tabla and esraj player from Bangladesh.
+He also played sanai, sitar, and pakhawaj.
+He was the recipient of the Independence Award, the highest civilian award for Bangladeshis, in the music category in 1979.

+Background

-Khan was born in 1920 in Beetgarh, British India, now under Nabinagar Upazila (sub-district), Brahmanbaria District, Bangladesh.
+Yaar Rasul Khan was born in 1920 in Beetgarh, British India, now under Nabinagar Upazila (sub-district), Brahmanbaria District in then Bengal Presidency, British India.
 He was the eldest son of Latif Rasul Khan and Begum Kamala-un-nesa.
 From his maternal side, he belongs to the noted family of Ustad (Maestro) Alauddin Khan, the world reputed Maestro of Seni-Maihar and Alauddin Gharana of Indian classical music.
-His mother was the eldest daughter of Fakir (Saint) Aftabuddin Khan, who was the elder brother of Ustad Alauddin Khan, and Ustad Ayet Ali Khan.
+His mother was the eldest daughter of Fakir Aftabuddin Khan, who was the elder brother of Ustad Alauddin Khan, and Ustad Ayet Ali Khan.

 Early life and training

 Khan learned tabla from his maternal grandfather Aftabuddin Khan in his boyhood.
-Then he went to Maihar state of India (currently under Madhya Pradesh) to learn tabla from Ustad Alauddin Khan, the state musician.
+Then he went to Maihar State of India (currently under Madhya Pradesh) to learn tabla from Ustad Alauddin Khan, the state musician.
 He received training in tabla from him for eight years.

 Career and achievements

 Maharaja of Maiher was captivated by Khan's strumming on tabla during a performance and bestowed on him the title Phuljhuri (i.e. fireworks that emit starry sparks).
 Gradually he became more renowned as Phuljhuri Khan.
 He later joined Maihar Orchestra and used to accompany Ustad Alauddin Khan with tabla.
 He joined Ustad Allauddin Khan in Lucknow Conference several times.
 He returned to his village home and received Talim in esraj from Ustad Ayet Ali Khan (Aftabuddin Khan's youngest brother) for five years.

-He traveled many countries as a member of Udayshankar Ballet Troupe, where he played tabla, pakhawaj, and esraj.
+Khan traveled many countries as a member of Udayshankar Ballet Troupe, where he played tabla, pakhawaj, and esraj.

-He was a music teacher in Shantiniketan and also played instruments for the composition of Nobel Laureate Poet Rabindranath Tagore, under the poet's own direction.
+Khan was a music teacher in Shantiniketan and also played instruments for the composition of Nobel Laureate Poet Rabindranath Tagore, under the poet's own direction.
 He had memorable performance on esraj in the drama Chitrangada.

-He established a music school in Shilong.
+Khan established a music school in Shillong.

-He joined Radio Pakistan and then Radio Bangladesh, Dhaka as staff artiste from 1949 - 1975.
+Khan joined Radio Pakistan and then Radio Bangladesh, Dhaka as staff artiste from 1949 - 1975.
 He also played esraj for many films, television, stage and discs.
 The notable names of the films include Aakash ar Mati (The Sky and the Earth), Mukh o Mukhosh (Face and Mask), Rajdhanir Bukey (In the Heart of the Capital City), Natun Sur (New Tune), Surya Snan (Sun Bath), and Surya Grahan (Solar Eclipse).